ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S04-developer-tooling/M1-intro/L4-ag-dev-workflow/index.md

 Here we see the developer (you) working mainly from their code editor, in which they'll have both the smart contracts *and* whatever frontend interface they're working on.
 The code editor will be stocked with the most helpful general extensions as well as specific smart contract extensions, such as the [Solidity extension](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity){target=_blank} for VSCode as well as tools to help with gas estimation or contract sizing.
 Next, the developer will have a framework that they're using to deploy the smart contract and interface.
 In the image above, the developer is using Truffle to build their contracts, hold the build artifacts, run tests and deploy to a testnet.
 There are other options as well, such as [Hardhat](https://hardhat.org/){target=_blank}, [Scaffold-Eth](https://github.com/austintgriffith/scaffold-eth){target=_blank}, and [Brownie](https://eth-brownie.readthedocs.io/en/stable/){target=_blank}, to name some of the more popular ones.

-The developer will then having some private testnet tool they're using to deploy the smart contract in the early stages.
+The developers will be then having some private testnet tool they're using to deploy the smart contract in the early stages.
 This will be Ganache for us, since we're using Truffle.
 As we continue to become more confident in our development process, we may want to deploy to a public testnet.
 For this, we will use either an Ethereum node we have on our machine or we'll use a gateway service like [Infura](https://infura.io){target=_blank}, which will allow us to easily deploy to an Ethereum testnet, Ethereum mainnet, or even networks like Polygon, Arbitrum or Optimism.
 (If we're starting to lose you, don't worry we'll cover all these things later in the course!)

 ## .env File